 - Eliminate the obligation of a co-signer on your loan in most cases.

-Yes.
-Doing nothing is an option if you are “judgment proof.”
+Talk to a lawyer before deciding how to move forward.
+Doing nothing might be an option if you are judgment-proof.
 If your property and income are exempt from creditor’s claims by law, then you have nothing the creditors can take from you.
 With the exception of past due child support, you can't be put in jail for failing to pay a debt.
 If you are not judgment proof, you can negotiate a payment agreement with your creditors before filing for bankruptcy.
-The Federal Trade Commission has tips on credit counseling at https://www.consumer.ftc.gov/articles/0153-choosing-credit-counselor .